How to Clean Baseboard Heaters (Radiators & Covers) the Right Way

 • Screwdriver (if needed to remove covers)

-Step 2 Remove Baseboard Heater Cover
+Step 1 Remove the Baseboard Heater Covers

 Remove the front cover of your baseboard heater by lifting up or removing the end caps then lifting the front cover of the baseboard heater off.

 Use a vacuum with the brush nozzle attachment to remove dirt and dust on or between fins.
 Vacuum all sides of the fins, the baseboard heater casing, and the floor to remove as much dust and dirt as possible.
+Another option is to use compressed air to blow out dust from between and around fins.

-Step 6 Replace Cover
+Step 5 Replace Cover & Repeat Annually

 Replace the front panel and close or reinstall the end caps.